-On February 13, 2020, the Farm Credit Administration approved a rule that clarifies the factors that System institutions should consider when categorizing high-risk loans and placing them in nonaccrual status.
+On August 25, 2020, the Farm Credit Administration published a final rule that amends the criteria to reinstate nonaccrual loans.
+This rule clarifies the factors that System institutions should consider when categorizing high-risk loans and placing them in nonaccrual status.
 The rule also revises the criteria by which loans are reinstated to accrual status, and revises the application of the criteria to certain loans in nonaccrual status to distinguish between the types of risk that cause loans to be placed in nonaccrual status.
+The final rule became effective on October 21, 2020.

-On September 18, 2019, the Farm Credit Administration issued a proposed rule to amend its investment regulations to allow System Associations to purchase and hold the portion of certain loans that non-System lenders originate and sell in the secondary market, and that the USDA unconditionally guarantees or insures as to timely payment of principal and interest.
-The rule would authorize Associations to buy investments to augment the liquidity of rural credit markets, reduce the capital burden on community banks and other non-System lenders who choose to sell their USDA guaranteed portions of loans and to enhance the ability of Associations to manage risk.
-The public comment period ended on November 18, 2019.
+On August 13, 2020, the Farm Credit Administration published a final rule that amends its investment regulations to allow Associations to purchase and hold the portion of certain loans that non-System lenders originate and sell in the secondary market, and that the USDA unconditionally guarantees or insures as to the timely payment of principal and interest.
+The final rule became effective on December 4, 2020.